Fondue Equipment

 fondue plates

-Plates like the Trudeau Party Plates, Set of 4 were designed with fondue lovers in mind and have several compartments for you to use.
-There are no set rules here, so do whatever you want.
+Plates like the ones shown on the right were designed with fondue lovers in mind and have several compartments for you to use.

 You can have various dips in these little compartments or perhaps raw and cooked meat or even have side dishes (e.g., rice, salad, etc.).
 Experiment and have fun.